275-251-Great Vocals

 Writer/Composer: Annie Lennox / Dave Stewart (1983)

-What can two great musicians do when depressed from past failures in two other bands?
-Come out of the starting gate with two dueling synthesizers as they did here as the Eurythmics.
+What can two great musicians do when depressed from the past failures in two other bands?
+Come out of the starting gate with two dueling synthesizers as they did here as the Eurythmics, voiced by the unique sound of Annie Lennox.
 The rest is history.
 This Rock / Pop / R&B / Soul / New Wave amalgam of a song became an international phenomenon, rocketing both to stardom.
 Her voice—magical, extraordinary, stunning and possessing a 3-octave contralto, allowed her vocal control to be “operatic to contemporary in tone.”
-She surprises and stuns with her sudden soft to hard shifts in timing and octave changes, producing an uncanny sound and performance…Remakably Superlative!
+Her recording career spawned many hits, as the Eurythmics and a solo artist, extending her career more than 40 years.
+She surprises and stuns us with her sudden soft to hard shifts in timing and octave changes, producing an uncanny sound and performance…Remarkably Superlative!

 https://youtu.be/qeMFqkcPYcg?si=aUnNT6HMSEJZUqgb